MateLUL/Cript/README.md

 `java Cript <Encryption method> <Process> <Source> <Content>`

-- *Encryption method*: there is currently 1 method available, **binary**.
+- **Encryption method**: there is currently 1 method available, `binary`.

-- *Process*: there is currently 1 process available, **encode**.
+- **Process**: there is currently 1 process available, `encode`.

-- *Source*: you can choose whether you want to use a .txt file (using **file**), or pass through your text directly (using **text**).
+- **Source**: you can choose whether you want to use a .txt file (using `file`), or pass through your text directly (using `text`).

-- *Content*: if you selected to use a file, you also have to choose which file you would like to use.
+- **Content**: if you selected to use a file, you also have to choose which file you would like to use.
 You can either use an absolute or canonical path.
-But, if you selected **text**, you can type your message directly.
+But, if you selected text, you can type your message directly.

 ### For example:

 `java Cript binary encode file myFile.txt`

-will produce a new .txt file, with the binary encryption of myFile.txt's content, with the output of:
+will produce a new .txt file, with the binary encryption of *myFile.txt*'s content, with the output of:

 *The encrypted text was saved in /home/user/myFileEncrypted.txt*